vidyutai-tech/Energy-Management-System/SOURCE_OPTIMIZATION_INTEGRATION.md

 ## Database Schema

-The MongoDB schema has been extended to include load optimization data:
+The MongoDB schema has been extended to include source optimization data:

 ```javascript
 loadOptimizationData: [{